hoothin/UserScripts/Picviewer CE+/README.md

   + JSON (simple mode)

     These rules are written in JSON format and can be imported online through [discussions](https://github.com/hoothin/UserScripts/discussions).
-    They are not limited by websites that have a strict Content Security Policy that disallows unsafe-eval.
+    They won't limited by websites that have a strict Content Security Policy that disallows unsafe-eval.
     + JSON params
       - name